Thet-Rain/Project3-QuizGame-355/README.md

   --//Feature Added For PROJECT 3
   -Migrated From using HTML files in public to using EJS to load html using express.
   -Added User login logout Feature
+  -Added DataBase for Users , and User play History with SCORE and TIME STAMP.
+  -Added UserProfile wehre Users can see their play history.

 //Participant Name